brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 But for the sake of the example, let's keep it at this.
 If you want to dive deeper into the subject of actions, you can read up on them [here](*http://stitcher.io.test/blog/laravel-queueable-actions).

-People coming from the DDD scene might recognise this pattern as "commands" and "handlers" combined.
+People coming from the ((DDD)) scene might recognise this pattern as "commands" and "handlers" combined.
 Once again, we choose to simplify two powerful concepts, because it is flexible enough for our projects.

 ### DataTransferObjects

 Let's backtrace a minute to what we started with: data.
 While eloquent models represent data from a database, we often have to deal with more than models alone.
-Think about validated request data and data read from external sources like JSON files or excel files.
+Think about validated request data and data read from external sources like ((JSON)) files or excel files.

 One of the keys in domain oriented projects is that we try our absolute best to always know exactly what data we're dealing with.
-This is where data transfer objects — DTOs in short — come into play.
+This is where data transfer objects — (((DTO))s in short — come into play.

- DTOs are simple objects representing data in a strongly typed manner.
+ (((DTO))s are simple objects representing data in a strongly typed manner.
 Here's an example:

  ```php
 use <hljs type>Spatie\DataTransferObject\DataTransferObject</hljs>;